jekyllgrim/ZScript-HudMessage/README.md

 * `scale` (default: (1, 1)) — the scale of the text as a `vector2` value.

 * `viewer` (default: null) — a `PlayerInfo` pointer.
-If non-null, the message will only be visibled to the specified player.
+If non-null, the message will only be visible to the specified player.
 Otherwise it'll be visible to everyone.

 ## License

 MIT License (see ZSHudmsg/LICENSE.txt).